Maharishi Mahesh Yogi: Other initiatives, projects and programmes

 Maharishi International University (renamed Maharishi University of Management (MUM) in 1995), the first university the Maharishi founded, began classes in Santa Barbara, California, in 1973.
-In 1974 the university moved to Fairfield, Iowa, where it remains today.
+In 1974 the university moved to Fairfield, Iowa, where it remains.
 The university houses a library of the Maharishi's taped lectures and writings, including the thirty-three-lesson Science of Creative Intelligence course, originally a series of lectures given by the Maharishi in Fiuggi, Italy, in 1972.
 Described in the MUM university catalogue as combining modern science and Vedic science, the course also defines certain higher states of consciousness, and gives guidance on how to attain these states.
 Though the university claims to grant PhDs, including in neuroscience and psychology, the university is not accredited by either the America Psychological Association (APA) or the Accreditation Council for Graduate Medical Education.

 The Maharishi Vidya Mandir Schools (MVMS), an educational system established in sixteen Indian states and affiliated with the New Delhi Central Board of Secondary Education (CBSE), was founded in 1995 by the Maharishi.
 It has 148 branches in 118 cities with 90,000 to 100,000 students and 5,500 teaching and support staff.

 In 1998, Maharishi Open University was founded by the Maharishi.
 It was accessible via a network of eight satellites broadcasting to every country in the world, and via the Internet.